-Parham Elmi is an SFU alumnus and past Simon Fraser Student Society (SFSS) Board Member.
+Parham Elmi is an SFU student and past Simon Fraser Student Society (SFSS) Board Member.

 In an open world, education will not only be limited to those who are able to afford it, but to anyone who wishes to learn, upon their own volition.
 Learn more at BCcampus OpenEd.

 Erin Hogg is a PhD Candidate in Archaeology, and an associate editor of INLET: Contributions to Archaeology